Red wolf facts

 One animal born at the Endangered Wolf Center deserves particular mention.
 In 1986, Brindled Hope was one of the first eight animals reintroduced into the wild at the Alligator River National Wildlife Refuge in North Carolina.
 She was the first to reproduce successfully outside the captive breeding program and many of the wild wolves in that area are her descendants.

-Red wolves have been successfully returned to the wild in other areas, including island refuges off the coasts of North Carolina, Mississippi, South Carolina and Florida.
 The large enclosures of the Endangered Wolf Center offer these red wolf release candidates a chance to hunt, an opportunity to acclimate to larger land areas, and experience little human interference.
 Their howls announce the success of the program and the role that the Endangered Wolf Center has played in their triumphant return.

 The red wolves in our care